hfwittmann/sagemath-setup/README.md

 Prerequisites:

 - Hardware (typically eg a Notebook runnning Linux, MacOS or Windows)
-- An installation of docker
+- An installation of docker optinally git (for ease of use)
+- On windows: gitbash

+Remark : Run in the following always means run in bash (or gitbash)

 To run your SageMath